Read our tips on how to boost your web business

 1. Design a simple, but striking website

 Research shows that shoppers will make a judgment on the quality and credibility of your site within 50 milliseconds of arriving there.
 That’s less than half a second, so presenting a site that’s eye-catching without appearing cluttered is crucial to your conversion.

 Avoid creating a mess of loud messaging, bright colours and too many pictures.
 Give your customers a pleasing taste of what you offer and make it easy for them to navigate around the site.
 A simple website is both easy to use and enjoyable to explore, just like any good bricks and mortar shop.

 An image is worth a thousand words and in a world where image sharing is part of everyone’s daily routine, you need to be sure that your products will sell on a photo alone.
-AirBnb discovered that they received 2-3x more bookings on listings with high quality images and the exact same thing will be true of your site.
+Airbnb discovered that they received 2-3 times more bookings on listings high-quality city images and the exact same thing will be true of your site.

 You don’t need to hire a photographer either.
 Do some research on sites that you like and use your phone or digital camera to capture some shots that show off the product in the best possible light.

 Check out this great post from Shopify on how to do DIY product photos.

 Great design and beautiful images will get you a long way, but your site needs to convey a great message as well.

 Your content should sell the product or services on its own, so try writing out a page first and then asking yourself: ‘would I buy this based on this description’’